Patient Navigators at Drexel Medicine

 - You are having chest pain

-- You have weakness on one side of your face or your body
+- You have weakness on one side of your body

 - You have trouble walking or talking

-- You have a sharp or very painful feeling around your stomach
+- You have a very painful feeling around your stomach

 - You have a seizure or you are fainting